 and the National Museum

 , you have to show your passport when you buy a ticket.
-You'll need it for all trains and long-distance busses as well.
+You'll need it for all trains and long-distance busses, tool.

 Toilets can be really dirty, especially the ones around tourist attractions.
 In these places, toilet paper and soap are rarely found.
 Come prepared with your own.

-You won't even use the card itself that much, but only Chinese bank accounts can be linked to many apps and online accounts.
-And those you will use – a lot.
+No matter how much you plan to use it, only Chinese bank accounts can be linked to many apps and online accounts such as WeChat Wallet.
+And you will use that – a lot.

 You've probably guessed by now that mobile phones are pretty important in China.
 You will not regret getting a Chinese SIM right away.
 The two biggest providers are China Mobile and China Unicom.

-These are available at the glass offices in all metro stations.
+These are available at the glass booths in all metro stations.
 The deposit for the card is 20RMB.

 The general mood in Beijing, and perhaps everywhere, is that property is too expensive.
 That said, there are great places for rent, but you need to prepare for a hunt.
 Don't be too enthusiastic in front of your broker, because you'll have to negotiate.
 Negotiate hard.
 About everything: price, furniture, things that need to be fixed and walls that need to be painted.
 Also, read this information on renting in Beijing